ljw2024polyu/HPR-web-test/site/hprqp/_sources/About HPR-QP/index.md.txt

 ```

 A key feature of our approach is that it does not require an explicit matrix representation of $Q$,
-which makes the proposed method particularly suitable for **large-scale or matrix-free settings**—e.g., when $Q$ is defined implicitly via Kronecker products or structured operators.
+which makes the proposed method particularly suitable for large-scale or matrix-free settings—e.g., when $Q$ is defined implicitly via Kronecker products or structured operators.

-In particular, **CCQP** includes the classical **convex QP (CQP)** as an important special case:
+In particular, CCQP includes the classical convex QP (CQP) as an important special case:

 ```{math}